 Since all milongas finish early (by American and Western European standards), it's a good idea to arrive about half an hour after the start of the milonga.

 Is there a class / practica before the milonga?

-There is a class before the Wednesday milonga.
+There is a class or practica before some milongas.
 Please check the 'milongas' menu for details.